-Long before anyone filmed anything on Wisteria Lane the desperate housewife syndrome was in full bloom.
+Long before anyone filmed anything on Wisteria Lane, the desperate housewife syndrome was in full bloom.

-Do jeans and a t-shirt count as an outfit?
+Do jeans and a T-shirt count as an outfit?
 I think an outfit probably has to have a cute belt, cute shoes or cute earrings to make the cut.

 Desperate (adj): feeling, showing, or involving a hopeless sense that a situation is so bad as to be impossible to deal with.